Tarasenko hat trick helps Blues take 3-2 series lead on Wild - NewsBreak

 Kevin Fiala passed from the corner to the back edge of the left circle, where Kaprizov snapped a shot into the narrow slice of space above Binnington's right shoulder and the back corner of the net.
 That gave the Wild a 2-1 edge, completing the first lead change in the series.

-“We’re a desperate hockey team now,” Foligno said.
-“You’ll see our best.”

-NOTES: Marian Gaborik, with nine goals in 18 games in 2003, holds the Wild scoring record for a single postseason.
+NOTES: Fleury stopped 27 shots. ...
+Marian Gaborik, with nine goals in 18 games in 2003, holds the Wild scoring record for a single postseason.
 Zach Parise, with 16 goals in 44 games, has the most career playoff goals in franchise history.
 Kaprizov, with nine goals in 12 games, is already tied for fourth on the all-time list. ...
-This was Saad’s 20th career postseason game against Minnesota, including 15 with Chicago, but just his fourth goal. ...
-The Blues have at least one power play goal in each game.
-They’re 6 for 20.
+Wild defensemen Jonas Brodin and Jared Spurgeon each played in their 60th career postseason game, breaking Mikko Koivu's franchise record. ...
+This was Saad's 20th career postseason game against Minnesota, including 15 with Chicago, but just his fourth goal. ...
+The Blues have at least one power play goal in all five games.
+They're 6 for 20 in the series.

 More AP NHL coverage: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports